szymonmichalski/starid-1/docs/comments.md

 demonstration, testing, and evaluation

-*lb a* uses a convolutional network with training and evaluation input files based on the classic mnist format. systems that process classic mnist are compatible.
+*lb* uses a convolutional network with training and evaluation input files based on the classic mnist format.

-*rb a* uses triangular structure in the star image.
+*rb* uses triangular structure in the star image.

-*main processing loop*
+*imgop* generates and plots a star image numpy array.

+*main*

 *image viewer*